The Slow Wine Guide: Tapping the Potential of Macedonian Wine - Slow Food International

 The Slow Wine Guide: A Project Roadmap

-To expand the guide’s reach via engaging multimedia content, Slow Food Macedonia has teamed up with local digital media company, Concept Production.
+To bring this project to fruition via engaging multimedia content, Slow Food Macedonia has teamed up with local digital media company, Concept Production.
 Through the creation of multimedia content and the implementation of a social media campaign, this collaboration will blend creativity and expertise to redefine the representation of North Macedonian viticulture on the global and digital stage.

 The project will culminate with a grand celebration at the Slow Wine Saloon in Bitola in May 2024, where the guide will be unveiled to the world.
 But rather than mark the end, this event will be a platform for an ongoing nationwide campaign, which promotes small wineries, celebrates indigenous varieties and stands as a beacon of recognition for North Macedonia’s wine culture.